jeb1399/Simple-Windows-Optimizer/README.md

 Both of these scripts have a collection of services, software, and registry entries to disable, modify, or delete including the most common to stuff you wouldnt normally find in these kind of scripts.

+# "Windows protected your PC" error fix

+To fix this just click "More info" and click "Run anyway".
+This shows up because the script makes a few registry edits and deletes some old and unused system files which windows doesnt like.

 # **HEY!**

 Newer versions disable even **more**!